The Home Buying Cycle

 Phases of the Business Cycle

 The prosperity phase refers to the peak – the highest level of the cycle.
 It is characterized by the full employment of the economy’s resources.
-Economy is at its peak.
-Wages increase, overtime work is offered.
+The economy is at its peak.
+Wages increase, and overtime work is offered.
 People feel secure about their future.
 They can afford to buy expensive jewelry, cars, and homes.
 But when prices get too high, buyers (home buying) will resist it and demand will decrease.
-When this happens, profit will drop, consumers will cut production, and workers will be laid off.
+When this happens, profits will drop, consumers will cut production, and workers will be laid off.
 People will keep and save their money, afraid to invest it in real estate.
 The recession real estate phase has set in.
 This is a period of declining demand and business activity.
-Bank loans go down, prices increase less quickly or may even fall.
+Bank loans go down, and prices increase less quickly or may even fall.
 Prices will decline, too.
-Consumers will hold off their intended expansion, investment falls sharply.
+Consumers will hold off on their intended expansion, investment falls sharply.
 The depression phase starts – the lowest level of the cycle.
-Factories will be forced to close and unemployment rate will be high.
-Less people will buy homes (home buying).
+Factories will be forced to close and the unemployment rate will be high.
+Fewer people will buy homes (home buying).
 Others who already own homes are not able to make their mortgage payment.
 Others decide to sell.
 But due to several factors like government action or the rising again of demand, there will be an upturn in the economy.
 Slowly but surely, recovery starts.
-It gives way to the expansion phase, a period of increasing demand business activity.
+It gives way to the expansion phase, a period of increasing demand for business activity.
 Potential buyers expect prices to go up and therefore, wish to buy before the prices rise.
-Employment increases again giving home buying purchase power.
+Employment increases again giving home-buying purchase power.
 And a new real estate cycle begins.

 Home Buying Supply and Demand

 Home buying demand for a good is the set of quantities that buyers would purchase in a particular real estate market in a given period of time at various possible prices, various possible incomes, or various prices of related goods.
 At any particular moment, the lower the price of home buying is, the greater the quantity that would be demanded.